Healthcare Training Institute - Quality Education since 1979

-On the last track, we discussed guiding couples through high cost behavioral change to help a relationship survive an infidelity crisis.
+In the last section, we discussed guiding couples through high cost behavioral change to help a relationship survive an infidelity crisis.

-On this track, we will discuss overcoming the resistance to behavior change in cognitive behavioral therapy.
+In this section, we will discuss overcoming the resistance to behavior change in cognitive behavioral therapy.
 We will specifically discuss 7 cognitive blocks that can create resistance to making behavioral changes.

 -- Cognitive Block # 1 - "I Don't Have the Right"